 '''

+iqr_app_model_generation \

-iqr_app_model_generation -c config.IqrSearchApp.json /path/to/leeds/data/images/.jpg
+-c config.IqrSearchApp.json config.IqrRestService.json \

+-t "LEEDS Butterflies" /path/to/butterfly/images/.jpg

 '''

-This will generate descriptors for all of the images in the data set and use them to compute the models and indices it requires.
+This will generate descriptors for all of the images in the data set and use them to compute the models and indices we configured, outputting to the files under the workdir directory in your current directory.

-Once it completes, you can run the IqrSearchApp itself.
-You'll need an instance of MongoDB running on the port and IP address specified by the mongo element on line 73.
+Once it completes, you can run the IqrSearchApp and IqrService web-apps.
+You'll need an instance of MongoDB running on the port and host address specified by the mongo element on line 13 in your config.
+IqrSearchApp.json configuration file.
 You can start a Mongo instance (presuming you have it installed) with:

 '''

-mongod --dbpath /path/to/mongo/work/dir
+mongod --dbpath /path/to/mongo/data/dir

 '''

-Once Mongo has been started you can start the IqrSearchApp with the following command:
+Once Mongo has been started you can start the IqrSearchApp and IqrService services with the following commands in separate terminals:

 '''

+Terminal 1

+runApplication -a IqrService -c config.IqrRestService.json

+Terminal 2

-runApplication.py -a IqrSearchApp -c config.IqrSearchApp.json
+runApplication -a IqrSearchDispatcher -c config.IqrSearchApp.json

 '''